What You Need To Know About Cleaning and Preparing Aluminum Filler and Base Metals Before Welding

 - When possible, bring all filler and base metals into the welding area 24 hours prior to welding to allow them to reach room temperature (minimizing condensation).

 - Keep filler metals covered at all times prior to welding.
 This would include a sealed case for TIG rods and a spool cover for MIG wire.

-- Most aluminum will come from the factory with oil and grease on it.
-To clean the joint prior to assembly, first degrease the surfaces with a solvent, and then use a cheesecloth or paper towel to clean and dry the welding joint (these are preferred because they are porous and will absorb more oils/moisture).
-Also wipe the opposite side of the joint clean so that not impurities are pulled through the aluminum and into the weld puddle.
+A. The short answer: No!
+To avoid the common issues noted above, always clean the joint prior to welding — most aluminum will come from the factory with oil and grease on it.
+First, degrease the surfaces with a solvent, and then use a cheesecloth or paper towel to clean and dry the welding joint (these are preferred because they are porous and will absorb more oils/moisture).
+Also wipe the opposite side of the joint clean so that no impurities are pulled through the aluminum and into the weld puddle.